 Various flora and fauna inhabit this truly fascinating tract.

 Little Mud Pond Swamp Natural Area

-This one hundred and eighty-two acre natural area features a boreal swamp.
-Various emergent plants grow within the glacial bog including species normally found at more northern latitudes such as black spruce, tamarack and picture plant.
+This 182-acre natural area features a boreal swamp.
+Various emergent plants grow within the glacial bog, including species normally found at more northern latitudes like black spruce, tamarack, and pitcher plant.